visualisationlab/Gestalte/Assets/Scripts/Director/Documentation.md

-﻿Goal
----
-#### Keep context window small

-##### Prioritize current events
-- **Prioritize Information:** create importance hierarchies for reacting to more prominent events
-- **Event Buffers**: only pass N suggestions
-##### Memory
-- **Short‑Term Buffers**: only pass a summary of older events
-- **Vector‑Memory Retrieval**: embed critical past decisions and pull in the top‑k relevant ones

-Design
----
+﻿The Director systems function is to reduce the amount of data flowing into an **Agent** and keep the context window small.
+It does this by combining **Sensors** readouts, sorting them on relevance and correlate this data with a meaningful context.
+For instance a system tracking aggression levels, hunger and proximity to a pray animal might be combined under the **Correlator** with the context "lion is hungry, aggressive and close to a pray".
+The overall system is designed to give the game developer enough room to control the relative importance of the Sensors to each other for a correlation to be relevant  but also to give enough space to the **Agent** to come up with it's own solutions on how to deal with the events given the possibilities within the system.
+The idea is to give the designer the right tools to facilitate for emergent behaviour.
 ### Sensors
-Combinations of data points
+A Sensor tracks data points and expected minimum and maximum values.
+The values are passed along to a single or multiple **Correlators**.
+For instance, a Sensor can be measuring the distance between a **GameObject** and itself.
 ### Correlators
-Sensor values into a relevance function (linear/non-linear).
-Also a semantic description.

-### Nudges
-Suggested actions and **relevant relational data**
+Sensor values flow into a relevance function (linear/non-linear).
+This normalizes the Sensor values, weights them according to the function and averages all the values together to get a normalized relevance score.
+The Correlators also carry a description describing the meaning of this correlator.
+All Correlators and their relevance score are later sorted and the first n values are passed along to the Agent to determine what Correlators are important enough to be taken into account in the next decision making step.

+Sensor Data readings are normalized by the Min and Max value in the ``SensorResult``.
+Correlators are Agent specific; you can assign different Correlators to different Agents.
+The Correlator is used to tie different Sensors together in a contextually meaningful manner and their relevance is dynamically calculated by the Sensor output and the functions assigned to the Sensors.
+This means that different Sensors can have different effects on the actual relevance.
+Some might increase the relevance rapidly, or some Sensors might actually reduce the relevance on a high output.

-### Example
+### Contextual Representation
-Sensor: A *house* is on *fire* with 5 *persons*
-Rules: *persons* shouldn't be near *fire*
-Nudges: Douse the fire (fire-truck, bucket, weather)

-**Ideal world**
-The LLM would know the house is on fire with 5 people inside and people not dying is of the highest priority.
-It knows about the fire truck nearby and it's capabilities to douse the fire.

-**Problem of scale**
-There are exponentially more sensors all wanting something.
-How to prioritize the house fire?
-How to collect relevant systems for solutions to meet the needs?
-It's a sliding scale; define too much and emergent behaviour disappears, define too little and the LLM floods with information.
-Where do we sit?
-How do we provide tools for the designers to decide themselves where to sit?

-Architecture
 ---
-After finding sensor results that have the highest priority I want to be able to construct semantically relevant information in the Translator.
-This means the Translator needs access to the original sensor type, even if it's a recursive sensor I want to be able to point to the relevant game objects and the base sensor type.

-Sensors
----
-The most important part is keeping track of the source of data.
+One of the important parts is knowing what the Sensor and Correlator systems represent.
 This is done through the tracking of `SensorResult`.
-This is necessary for the **Translator** to construct a semantic narrative.
+This is necessary for the LLM to construct a narrative and take action accordingly.
 On any failure the `SensorResult` will contain a `float.NaN` value and should expose a `LogError` on what failed.

-**Sensors** can evaluate multiple float inputs and always output a float value that represents the reading.
-Writing sensors means inheriting the **Sensor** abstract class, implementing the **Evaluate** function.
-For any arithmetic try and use the `EvaluationFunction` Scriptable Objects.
-If an evaluation fails it should return ``float.NaN``
+**Sensors** can evaluate one or multiple float inputs and always output a float value.
+Designing a sensor means inheriting the ``Sensor`` abstract class and implementing the ``Evaluate`` function.

-Every Sensor somehow needs to pass along a **Min** and **Max** value that can be used in the **Correlator** to normalize the value.
+Every **Sensor** needs to pass along a **Min** and **Max** value that can be used in the **Correlator** to normalize the value.
+It's up to the developer to decide on the reasonable values.

-**Sensor Operators**

-**Some example Sensor Operators:**
-**SubtractFunction**: Subtracts all inputs sequentially.
-**DivideFunction**: Divides all inputs sequentially.
-**MaxFunction**: Returns the maximum value from the inputs.
-**MinFunction**: Returns the minimum value from the inputs.
-**AverageFunction**: Calculates the average of all inputs.
-**WeightedSumFunction**: Computes a weighted sum of inputs, requiring an additional weight array.
-**ClampFunction**: Clamps the result of an evaluation between a minimum and maximum value.
-**ExponentialFunction**: Applies an exponential operation to the inputs.
-**CustomCurveFunction**: Evaluates inputs using a predefined AnimationCurve for non-linear transformations.
-**ThresholdFunction**: Returns 1 if the input exceeds a threshold, otherwise 0.

-Correlators
+### Example
 ---
-Sensor Data readings are normalized by the Min and Max value in the **SensorResult **Correlators** are **Agent** specific; you can assign different **Correlators** to different Agents.
+Sensors: The temperature inside a house is very high with 5 persons inside
+Relevance: 0.9

+Sensors: The temperature inside a house is very high with 0 persons inside
+Relevance: 0.6

+The Agent can now determine how to prioritize the dousing of the fires.